Stop Stinky Shea! You don’t want shea butter with a horrible smell and neither do your customers. Learn more…

 Usually because it is poorly made.
 Made from poor quality shea nuts (seeds) and not finished properly to remove excess moisture.
 When this happens the shea butter will quickly begin to go rancid, developing a foul smell and often feeling a bit sticky and slimy to the touch.

 Over half the people who tried it commented that it smelt pleasant and natural.
 They asked what scent we had used and were astonished to learn that it was just the natural smell of well-made shea butter.
 And, even more astonished when we told them the sample was from year old shea butter.
+Wondering where you can buy premium grade shea butter?
+Baraka is among the top sellers, that commits to the promises.

 We actually did some research on ‘stinky shea’ and there seem to be two main reasons it happens.